ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Preliminaries

 One way to enforce the neural network prediction $\hat{y}$ to satisfy the constraints is to project it onto the feasible hypersurface (manifold) defined by $c(x,y)=0$.
 The projection operation can be defined as an optimization problem:

 If $W$ is the identity matrix, the prediction is corrected by an orthogonal projection onto the feasible region.
 This can be interpreted as finding the feasible solution that minimizes the Euclidean distance from the original prediction $\hat{y}$.
-A local solution to the nonlinear program in Eq.~\ref{eq:weighted_nonlinear_projection} can be found by solving the first-order necessary optimality conditions, known as Karush–Kuhn–Tucker (KKT) conditions (cf. Chapter 12.3 in~\cite{Nocedal2006_NumericalOptimization}).
+A local solution to the nonlinear program in Eq.\eqref{eq:weighted_nonlinear_projection} can be found by solving the first-order necessary optimality conditions, known as Karush–Kuhn–Tucker (KKT) conditions (cf. Chapter 12.3 in~\cite{Nocedal2006_NumericalOptimization}).
 However, the latter is not necessarily straightforward as it may involve solving a system of nonlinear equations.

 \paragraph{Quadratic projection} When $c(x, y)$ is an affine function in the neural network input and output, then the problem results in a quadratic program (QP) and a closed-form analytical solution is available for the KKT conditions~\cite{Chen2024_PhysicsInformedNeural}.
 An extension to the closed-form is available when generalizing to any function in the input $x$, as the projection operation is still a QP.
 Consider an affine constraint on $y$ of the form $c = C(x)y - v(x) - b = 0$, where $C(x)$ and $v(x)$ act as the linear coefficient matrix and translation vector, respectively.
-For a given input $x_i$ and prediction $\hat{y}_i$, any function of $x_i$ can be treated as constant with respect to the optimization problem in Eq.~\ref{eq:weighted_nonlinear_projection}, which thus reduces to a QP.\\ Enforcing affine functions is not new and is also achieved through other techniques \cite{Min2024_HardConstrainedNeural, Balestriero2022_POLICEProvablyOptimal}.
+For a given input $x_i$ and prediction $\hat{y}_i$, any function of $x_i$ can be treated as constant with respect to the optimization problem in Eq.\eqref{eq:weighted_nonlinear_projection}, which thus reduces to a QP.\\ Enforcing affine functions is not new and is also achieved through other techniques \cite{Min2024_HardConstrainedNeural, Balestriero2022_POLICEProvablyOptimal}.
 However, relaxing the assumption to allow for nonlinear constraints of both the input and output of the neural network commonly results in decreased computational efficiency and stability, as it typically requires the use of constrained optimization~\cite{Mukherjee2024_developmentsteadystate} or root-finding solvers such as Newton's methods~\cite{Donti2021_DC3learningmethod}.
+This motivates the need for scalable and computationally efficient approaches to nonlinear constrained learning, which we address with the proposed ENFORCE architecture.